warp-poke/http-rust-agent/README.md

 # Run it

 You can configure the `poke-agent` by environment variables or by a `toml` configuration file.
 (See config.toml).

+A default config.toml file is provided, you should update the relevant fields.

+If using a Kafka with SASL auth, set `username` and `password`.
+It will automatically set the `PLAIN` mechanism for SASL and `SASL_SSL` for the security protocol.

 Possible environment variables are: